fli-iam/CARMIN_R2S/README.md

 CARMIN_R2S (CARMIN Rest server to Soap server)

-Assuming that your server is based on CARMIN rest (carmin.yaml in https://github.com/fli-iam/CARMIN), The CARMIN_R2S module is used for translating the rest server to the soap server (api.wsdl, https://github.com/fli-iam/CARMIN).
+Assuming that your server is based on CARMIN rest (carmin.yaml in https://github.com/fli-iam/CARMIN), CARMIN_R2S module is used for translating the rest server to the soap server (api.wsdl, https://github.com/fli-iam/CARMIN).

 Build from Source